Charles III proclaimed king at tradition-steeped ceremony

 The proclamation was read out in the medieval City of London and at other locations across the U.K.

-Two days after the 96-year-old queen died at Balmoral Castle in Scotland following an unprecedented 70 years on the throne, people still came in their thousands to pay their respects outside Buckingham Palace in London.
+Two days after the 96-year-old queen died at Balmoral Castle in Scotland following an unprecedented 70 years on the throne, people still came by the thousands to pay their respects outside Buckingham Palace in London.
 The scene was repeated at other royal residences across the U.K. and at British embassies around the world.

 Britain is holding a period of mourning for the queen, with days of carefully choreographed ceremonies marking the death of the only monarch most people have ever known.

-For many Britons, her passing is a destabilizing experience.
-It comes at a time when many Britons are facing an energy crisis, the soaring cost of living, the war in Ukraine and the fallout from Brexit.
+For many Britons, her passing, though long expected, is a destabilizing experience.
+It comes at a time when many Britons are facing an energy crisis, the soaring cost of living, the uncertainties of the war in Ukraine and the fallout from Brexit.

-It has also just seen a change of leader.
-Prime Minister Liz Truss was appointed by the queen on Tuesday, just two days before the monarch died.
+The country has also just seen a change of leader.
+Truss was appointed by the queen on Tuesday, just two days before the monarch died.
+On Saturday, Truss and other senior U.K. lawmakers lined up in the House of Commons to take an oath of loyalty to the new king.

+Normal parliamentary business has been suspended during a period of mourning for the queen.
+The House of Commons was holding a rare Saturday session so lawmakers could pay tribute to the late monarch.

 Charles struck a note of continuity on Friday, vowing in a televised address to carry on the queen’s “lifelong service,” with his own modernizing stamp.